-The newest type of drug is an inhalable insulin, which is rapid-acting and called Afrezza.
-The MannKind Corporation is the one which manufactures it.
+The newest type of drug is inhalable insulin, which is rapid-acting and called Web MD.
+The MannKind Corporation is the one that manufactures it.
 It may very well represent an excellent alternative for those with diabetes who are tired of using the methods so far, such as needles or pumps.

 It is super easy to use and a quick option during meals.
-As a matter of fact, it’s as simple as ‘1,2,3 – breathe!’.
+As a matter of fact, it’s as simple as ‘1,2,3 – breath!’.
 As great as this new method sounds, Afrezza does not come without certain drawbacks.
-Which is why some healthcare providers and patients have been apprehensive about using it.
+This is why some healthcare providers and patients have been apprehensive about using it.

 One downside is that the insurance companies have reportedly been dragging their feet with coverage.
 But first, let us look at the positive sides of Afrezza before discussing any potential negative ones.

 Simply put, it is an inhalable type of powder containing insulin.
 One inhales it through their mouth and quickly absorbs it through their lungs.
 Its function is that of fast-acting insulin.
 It peaks at about 12-15 minutes and lasts for about 3 hours.

 It’s available in many different strengths, including 4-,8-, and 12-unit cartridges.
 Its biggest pro, to be sure, is how quickly it takes effect.
 It mirrors the quick-acting carbs much more closely than any shots or pumped insulin has been able to.

 At least, according to the reports of those who have already tried it.
 One of them is an individual with type I diabetes, Mike Barry, who lives in Illinois.
 He added that this is of particular use during activities like long bike rides.